Klepac-Ceraj-Lab/RPiCamera/examples/Initial-Test.md

 # Initial Test

-The HQ Camera was set up in front of a succulent and took photos in natural lighting for 3 full days from 1/29/21 to 1/31/21.
+The HQ Camera was set up in front of a succulent and the RPi took photos in natural lighting from 1/29/21 00:00 to 1/31/21 00:00.

-A [cron job](https://en.wikipedia.org/wiki/Cron) was written to capture photos every thirty minutes, at 00 and 30 of every hour: `0,30 * * * * python ~/Desktop/RPiCamera/photo.py ~/Pictures/TimeLapseTest/every-thirty/`
+A [cron job](https://en.wikipedia.org/wiki/Cron) was written to capture photos every 30min, at 00 and 30 of every hour: `0,30 * * * * python ~/Desktop/RPiCamera/scripts/photo.py ~/Pictures/TimeLapseTest/every-thirty/`

+A time lapse video was made using [QuickTime Player](https://en.wikipedia.org/wiki/QuickTime).

 <img width="758" alt="Initial-Test" src="https://user-images.githubusercontent.com/66045478/125981401-34af4993-21b3-4744-93b7-e32eae66863a.png">